oliverjam/learn-react/03-a-date-with-state/README.md

 We want to be able to change the `count` variable and have the component re-render to match the new value.
 React provides a way to make this value "stateful": `React.useState()`.

+`useState()` takes the initial state value as an argument, and returns an array with two properties: the state value and a function that lets you update the state value.

 ```jsx
 const Counter = props => {
   const countState = React.useState(0);